Sales assets your team will actually use

 Logo of Product Marketing Alliance with red text reading P.MA and the organization's name.

-Your product is helping customers.
+Your product works.

-Real cost: You're producing content nobody trusts.
+Real cost: You’re producing content no one trusts.

 Deals stall because your champion can't sell you internally